Rabbies_Logotype_Hero_Navy_RGB_AW.png

 The reason the dragon became a symbol of Wales dates back to the 5th century.
 The legend goes that a red dragon (or “the Celtic people”) won a fight against a white dragon (“the Saxons”).

 Another symbol is a daffodil.
 This native flower blooms around the 1st of March each year, just in time for St David’s Day, Wales’ national day.
-In 1911, British Prime Minister David Llyod George (who was of Welsh descent and whose first language was Welsh, not English) advocated their use in ceremonies.
+A unique fact is that in 1911, British Prime Minister David Llyod George (who was of Welsh descent and whose first language was Welsh, not English) advocated their use in ceremonies.

 And, finally, the leek.
 Why is this strangely shaped (but delicious) vegetable a symbol of Wales?
 Well, there are two stories and they both relate to battles.
 The first story goes that the leek became an emblem when St David advised the King to have his men wear a leek in the battle against the Saxons so that they could recognise each other.
 St David loved leeks, so this is why he chose the vegetable.